How to Download & Install SQLite on Windows

 Installation packages available for Windows 10 users:

-From the SQLite official website in the download section.
-The following screenshot allows you to download different SQLite’s installation packages for Windows:
+From the SQLite official website, open the download section.
+The following screenshot shows the different SQLite installation packages for Windows:

 The command line shell program:

 The highlighted download package is called the Command-Line Program (CLP).
-CLP is a command line application that let you access the SQLite database management system and all the features of the SQLite.
-Using CLP, you can create and manage the SQLite database.
-And it is the tool that we will use throughout the tutorial.
+CLP is a command line application that lets you access the SQLite database management system and all the features of SQLite.
+Using CLP, you can create and manage the SQLite database, and it is the tool used throughout this walkthrough.

 Installing the Command-Line Program (CLP) on your machine

-In the following steps, you will find the steps for how to install the Command-Line Program (CLP) on your machine:
+The following steps show how to install the Command-Line Program (CLP) on your machine:

-Step 1) Download the highlighted download package from the previous image to your PC.
-It is a “zip” file.
+Step 1) Download the highlighted package from the previous image to your PC.
+It is a zip file.

 Step 2) Extract the zip file.
-You will find the “sqlite3.exe” in the extracted file as following:
+You will find sqlite3.exe in the extracted folder, as shown below:

-Step 3) Open My Computer, and double-click the partition “C” to navigate to it:
+Step 3) Open My Computer, and double-click partition “C” to navigate to it:

-Step 5) Copy the file “sqlite3.exe” into it.
-This is what we will use through the tutorials to run SQLite queries:
+Step 5) Copy sqlite3.exe into it.
+This is the executable used to run SQLite queries:

-However, there are some other packages for different purposes.
-They are not required.
-But you might need it if you are using a different OS than Windows you can get the Linux or Mac OS version of SQLite.
+There are additional packages for different purposes.
+They are not required, but you might need them on operating systems other than Windows.
+You can obtain the Linux or Mac OS version of SQLite as needed.

-Also, you can get the documentation or source code from there if you wish.
-You can also get the API for Windows Phone 8 or .Net and other programming languages.
+You can also fetch the documentation or source code from the same page.
+APIs are available for Windows Phone 8, .NET, and other programming languages.

-Here are some other different packages for different purposes:
+Here are some additional packages for different purposes:

-• The Source Code and some alternative Source Code Formats – The complete source code that made up the SQLite.
+- The Source Code and alternative Source Code Formats – the complete source that makes up SQLite.

-• The documentation – The documentation of the SQLite as HTML pages.
-It is the same online documentation, but downloadable as HTML page so that you can open them offline.
+- The documentation – SQLite documentation as HTML pages.
+It is the same online documentation, but downloadable so you can read it offline.

-• Precompiled Binaries for Windows Phone 8 – SDK and components to develop an application for Windows Phone 8 that uses SQLite databases.
+- Precompiled Binaries for Windows Phone 8 – SDK and components for building Windows Phone 8 applications that use SQLite databases.

-• Precompiled Binaries for Windows Runtime – SDK and other components for developing an application to connect to SQLite databases for the Windows Runtime platforms.
+- Precompiled Binaries for Windows Runtime – SDK and components for building Windows Runtime applications that connect to SQLite databases.

-• Precompiled Binaries for .NET – these are some set of DLLs and .NET libraries that you can use them from .NET application to connect to SQLite databases.
+- Precompiled Binaries for .NET – a set of DLLs and .NET libraries that you can use from .NET applications to connect to SQLite databases.

 SQLite Studio – Manager and Administration

-There are lots of SQLite management tools that make working with SQLite databases easier.
-Instead of creating and managing databases using a command line, these tools provide a set of GUI tools that let you create and manage the database.
+Many SQLite management tools make working with SQLite databases easier.
+Instead of creating and managing databases from a command line, these tools provide a graphical interface for database creation and administration.

-SQLite Studio: It is a portable tool that doesn’t require an installation.
+SQLite Studio: a portable application that does not require an installation.
 It supports both SQLite3 and SQLite2.
-You can easily import and export data to various formats like CSV, HTML, PDF, JSON.
-Its open source and supports Unicode.
+You can easily import and export data to formats such as CSV, HTML, PDF, and JSON.
+It is open source and supports Unicode.

-In the following steps, we will create the sample database that we will use throughout the tutorials:
+The following steps create the sample database that is referenced throughout the series:

 Step 1) Open a text file and paste the following commands into it: